paed01/node-effektif-api/README.md

 | `POST /{organizationKey}/tasks` | `createTasks` |
 | `DELETE /{organizationKey}/processes/{processId}/activities/{activityId}` | `deleteProcessActivity` |

-The plural ending is removed if it isn't immediately followed by a path parameter, e.g:
+The plural ending is removed if the noun is immediately followed by a path parameter, e.g:

 `DELETE /{organizationKey}/processes/{processId}` name is `deleteProcess`.